Ways Parents Can Help Their Children Cope with Social Distancing

 YMCA behavioral health clinicians who work daily with children and families, offer the following suggestions and guidelines for parents and caregivers during the COVID-19 crisis:

+Even as the weather changes, time outdoors is vital to good health.
 Suggest an hour outdoors, walking, jogging, biking or walking the family dog in fresh air, sun or even in the rain.
 Everyone needs a change of scenery from interior walls!
 Being in nature helps alleviate stress.
 Talk about nature and mindfulness so that children are present and experience the beauty of the senses.

 Kids and adults need something to look forward to like family game night, living room karaoke, building an obstacle course in the backyard, a scavenger hunt or video game tournament.
 Let each family member have a turn choosing the activity.